collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 "Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."

+A fork is a copy of the repo in your user account that you can make your proposed changed to.
+The fork will be an exact copy at the time that it was forked, in your account, with your username in the URL.
+You will be the only person with read/write access to it unless you give read/write access to someone else.
+If you make changes to it, the repo you want to contribute to will not be affected unless you submit a pull request and it is accepted.
 -->

 * local development environment (your computer environment)